Historical Football Kits

 Background

 airdrieonians 1883The club was originally formed as Excelsior FC in the North Lanarkshire mining town of Airdrie, adopting the title Airdrieonians in 1881.
 After being admitted to the Scottish Second Division in 1894, they were elected to the top flight in 1903.
-Records from the late nineteenth century are rather ambiguous but it is thought the club adopted vertical red and white stripes rather than the more common hoops.
+Records from the late nineteenth century are rather ambiguous but it is thought they switched from their original blue/white jerseys to vertical red and white stripes in 1885.

 The club enjoyed its greatest period of success during the 1920s, finishing as runners-up in the Scottish First Division on four consecutive occasions (1923-1926) and appearing in four Scottish FA Cup finals, winning the competition in 1924.